robn/greengrocer/README.md

 *.* @@127.0.0.1:5514;greengrocer
 ```

-Back where you ran the daemon, you should start to see it receiving log lines:
+Back where you ran the agent, you should start to see it receiving log lines:

 ```
-$ ./greengrocer -d /tmp/greengrocer daemon
+$ ./greengrocer -d /tmp/greengrocer agent
 [greengrocer] 2015-12-22T00:03:34 0.0.0.0:5514 listening
 [greengrocer] 2015-12-22T00:03:43 127.0.0.1:43195 connect
 [greengrocer] 2015-12-22T00:03:44 indexed 51 lines